 Shure is pleased to offer video professionals educational resources that provide practical advice and helpful tips—all with the express purpose of ensuring the highest quality audio possible.
 To address some of the common situations videographers face when creating corporate or online videos, we have launched a three-part video series.
 The topics include: How to Mic […]

-Written by Allison Wolcott on December 20, 2012 under Events
+Written by Davida Rochman on August 30, 2012 under

 A bug?
 How big was it?

 Thanks for taking a moment to report the bug you experienced.
 We’ll use the information you provide to fix it.

 Delivered monthly, Shure Notes® is a newsletter digest featuring the best of the Shure Blog, including audio how-to articles and videos, webinar invitations, product information, special offers, trade show scoops and artist endorser interviews.
 You may also receive occasional emails about timely events.